We bring Mizzou to you.

 Through a network of county offices, the University of Missouri solves problems and engages with communities across all 114 counties and the City of St. Louis.

-Our job is to partner with communities to find solutions with credible, research-based information that will help you:
+Our job is to partner with communities to find solutions with credible, science-based information that will help you:

 - Grow safe and healthy food